22.214.171.124 Revised Estimates

-This topic relates to the making of revised estimates in relation to FTB and CCB where a determination is in force for one or other of those payments.
+This topic relates to the making of revised income estimates in relation to FTB and CCS where a determination is in force for 1 or other of those payments.
 It also relates to revised estimates where a claim for SBP is rejected.

 Changing an estimate

-For FTB and CCB, individuals may provide a revised estimate of their ATI (1.1.A.20) at any time during the financial year, either in writing, over the phone, or online.
-The revised estimate must reflect their financial circumstances for the whole of the current financial year.
+For FTB and CCS, individuals (1.1.I.90) may provide a revised estimate of their ATI (1.1.A.20) at any time during the financial year, either in writing, over the phone, or online.
+The revised estimate must reflect their estimated financial circumstances for the whole of the current financial year.

 Where a claim for SBP has been rejected because of the income estimate, the individual's eligibility can be reviewed if the individual provides a revised estimate within 52 weeks of being notified of the rejection.
 The revised estimate must include the individual's income and, if the individual was partnered on the day the claim was lodged, the income of the person to whom they were partnered on the day the claim was lodged.
 This means that if the individual has separated since lodging the claim, their former partner's income for the 6 month income test period needs to be included in the revised estimate.
 If the individual wants to exclude their former partner's income from the income estimate, they need to lodge a new claim within the required timeframes (4.15.1).

 In all cases where a revised estimate is provided Centrelink must make a determination on whether the new estimate is reasonable taking into account all available information.

 For FTB and CCS, if the individual wishes to provide an estimate that is lower than their current estimate or the previous year's actual income they will need to give valid reasons for providing the lower figure.

 If the estimate is being given over the phone, Centrelink must record the reason together with the amount and the financial year.

 Centrelink must be satisfied that the new estimate is reasonable, taking into account the reason for the change and the individual's expected financial circumstances for the income year.